Mozartuss/DEAP-Emotion-Recognition/README.md

 # A Swarm Intelligence Approach: Combination of Different EEG-Channel Optimization Techniques to Enhance Emotion Recognition

-The Repository for the Paper
+This repository contains the Code for the published Paper:
 > Balic, S., Kleybolte, L., & Märtin, C. (2022).
 A Swarm Intelligence Approach: Combination of Different EEG-Channel Optimization Techniques to Enhance Emotion Recognition.
 In Human-Computer Interaction.
 Technological Innovation (pp. 303–317).
 Springer International Publishing. https://doi.org/10.1007/978-3-031-05409-9_23

+Please cite our paper if you use This Repository for your Work

 # Notes
 ___